Chicago Style Workout 18: Hyphens, Part 2

 This month’s workout, “Hyphens, Part 2,” centers on CMOS 17, paragraph 7.89 (our famous hyphenation table), and in particular section 2, “Compounds according to Parts of Speech.”

-Advanced editors might tackle the questions cold; learners can study paragraph 7.89, section 2, of the Manual before answering the questions.
+Advanced editors might tackle the questions cold; learners can study the hyphenation table before answering the questions.

 Note: Dictionaries and style guides sometimes disagree.
 These questions are designed to test knowledge of The Chicago Manual of Style, which prefers Merriam-Webster’s Collegiate Dictionary, 11th edition.
 Other style guides may follow a different dictionary.